- Reference >

 Examples¶

-Perform a Single Equality Join with $lookup
+Perform a Single Equality Join with $lookup¶

-Create a collection orders
+Create a collection orders with these documents:

-Create another collection inventory
+Create another collection inventory with these documents:

-The following aggregation operation on the orders
+The following aggregation operation on the orders collection

-joins the documents from orders
+joins the documents from orders with the documents from the

-collection using the fields item
+inventory collection using the fields item from the

-collection and the sku
+orders collection and the sku field from the inventory

 collection: